racz16/WebGL-GLSL-Editor/README.md

 ### Code completion

-The extension provides types, variables, functions, constructors, keywords, qualifiers, qualifier parameters, preprocessor directives and code snippets using IntelliSense, according to the current scope and shader stage.
+The extension provides types, variables, functions, constructors, keywords, qualifiers, qualifier parameters, preprocessor directives, macros, and code snippets using IntelliSense, according to the current scope and shader stage.
 Member variables and vector swizzles are also supported.

 ![code completion](res/gif/code-completion.gif)